-Odell Witherspoon III joins enters his first season as an assistant men's basketball coach at North Carolina A&T.
+Odell Witherspoon III joins enters his third season as an assistant men's basketball coach at North Carolina A&T.

 Prior to coming to A&T, Witherspoon served as an assistant basketball coach at Gulf Coast Community College (Fla.) for three seasons.
 Witherspoon helped head coach Jay Powell lead the Commodores to an 18-11 record, with a third-place finish in the Panhandle Conference during the 2009-10 season.
 He also helped send 13 sophomores on to four-year institutions, including 11 to Division I institutions.
 Witherspoon's responsibilities included being the recruiting coordinator, working with post players, coordinating film exchange and administering preseason skill work.

 Witherspoon also coordinated study hall sessions, served as the academic liaison between the staff and professors and worked as the living quarters director.

 Before his time at GCCC, Witherspoon worked under Chris Chaney, one of the best prep school coaches in the nation at The Patterson School.
 He was the assistant basketball starting in 2008.
 The Patterson School finished the 2008-09 season 34-3, and was ranked No. 1 among prep schools for most of the season.
 Seven members of the team went on to play Division I. While at The Patterson School, Witherspoon taught physical education and coordinated all travel for the two teams at the school.
 Additionally, he served as a student academic advisor and a residence hall director.